Istanbul Contemporary Art Museum

 Istanbul Contemporary Art Museum (iS.CaM) is an independent, artist run museum established in Istanbul in 1997.
 It is the oldest contemporary art museum in Istanbul. iS.CaM an alternative art organisation that develops, evolves and collaborates with other institutions and networks.
 One of its tenets is that art and education should go together hand in hand.
 In terms of the Internet it is pioneering, including the establishment of the Web Biennial, a Biennial entirely on the Internet.
-The founder is conceptual artist Genco Gulan and the chief curator is Dr. Marcus Graf.
+The founder is conceptual artist Genco Gulan and the chief curator is Marcus Graf.
 It collaborates with Galata Perform in many projects.

-Genco Gulan established “Istanbul Contemporary Art Museum” as an art project in 1997.
+Genco Gulan established "Istanbul Contemporary Art Museum" as an art project in 1997.
 The project has evolved for many years.
-Recently he manifested in Berlin that he is the “Erste Lebende Kunst Museum” (the first living art museum) after Timm Ulrichs.
+Recently he manifested in Berlin that he is the "Erste Lebende Kunst Museum" (the first living art museum) after Timm Ulrichs.

 Web Biennial

 The Web Biennial, abbreviated as "WB", is an online Art exhibition of net-art and web-art.
 It is organised by Istanbul Contemporary Art Museum, iS.CaM, and founded by Genco Gulan right at the turn of the century.
 As a web Formation Web Biennial is as old as Wikipedia.
 Every two years WB takes the form of virtual 'pavilions', presenting a large amount of contemporary Internet art, linking them in one way or another.
 Each participating website or project is represented by special tag in the title tag and or a link on the Web Biennial website.
 Though an online project, Web Biennial is sometimes compared to other Biennials.
 See: